Rumpunzel/rpg-thingy/characters/traits.md

 You may use a single trait only to either help or hinder you, not both.
 Also, as above, you may only use a single of your traits per test to hinder you.
 If you have multiple traits which might fit, you have to choose only one of them.

-When you do, you gain **1** Iron.
+When you do, you gain Favor equal to the trait's rating.
 Alternatively, the GM may suggest one of your traits to be used to your detriment when it would be both appropriate and dramatic.
-You may decline to do so by spending **1** Iron.
+You may decline to do so by spending Favor equal to the trait's rating.

 {: .important }
 > When Cyrene tries to balance across a raging river, her `Drunkard` trait hinders her, and she adds **1** to the difficulty, which results in her falling into the water where the river drags her downstream instead of succeeding.
-> However, the whole debacle netted her **1** Iron.
+> However, the whole debacle netted her **1** Favor.

 Additionally, you may increase the difficulty of your tests to gain additional benefits should you succeed (see [Creating Boons Using Traits](../playing-the-game/boons-&-banes#creating-boons--banes)).